chito365/uk/_posts/1/4/2021-04-04-chris-tomlin.md

-Contemporary Christian recording artist who has released three #1 Christian albums.
+Contemporary Christian recording artist who has released three number 1 Christian albums.
 He is known for hits like &#8220;How Great Is Our God&#8221; and &#8220;Our God.&#8221;